wp-plugins/print-money/readme.txt

 = Can I earn a lot? =

-Yes, this is a very easy and affordable, way of creating prints out of the photos on
+Yes, this is a very easy way of integrating a powerful, yet easy money making suystem on your site.

 == Screenshots ==